 -a stands for “Abort.”

-There is another awesome way to automatically shut down your Windows 10 PC.
+There is another awesome way to automatically shut down your Windows PC.
 It can be done simply by creating a desktop shortcut.
-Here is how to do that:
+Follow the instructions below:

-1. On your desktop screen, right-click on the free area.
+- On your Windows desktop screen, right-click on the free area.

 Note: you have to replace [seconds] in the command with the actual number of seconds.

 - You will be asked to name the shortcut.
 Feel free to name it whatever you feel appropriate.

 - A desktop shortcut with the given name will appear on your desktop.
 Simply double-click on it to enable the shutdown timer.